Sheetaltkr/School_District_Analysis/README.md

 	**- Scores by school size**

 	For Medium School Size (1000-2000) Passing Math %, Passing Reading%, and Overall Passing % **decreased** by **6%** soon after replacing with "NaN".
-However there 		  was no impact after data for 9th grade was not filtered out and re-analyzed.
+However there 		  was no impact after data for 9th grade was filtered out and re-analyzed.

 	Before->
 	![](https://github.com/Sheetaltkr/School_District_Analysis/blob/main/Images/scores_by_school_size_before.png)